Our Moral Purpose

 At Highfield we have three core values; Cooperation, Kindness and Respect.
 They are at the heart of everything we do at the school.
 They are how we act towards each and how we expect others to act towards us.
 They are threaded through our curriculum so they are meaningful and understood by the children.

 We also have a fourth value that is chose by our school council every term.
-This term we they have chosen ‘Positivity.’
+This term we they have chosen ‘Teamwork.’
 Children will be taking part in activities and lessons that will deepen their understanding of mindfulness and how it can help us.

 What we say about our values